-Today, roughly one out of three teenagers knows someone who has abused over-the-counter (OTC) cough medicine to get high.
+Today, roughly 1 in 4 teenagers knows someone who has abused over-the-counter (OTC) cough medicine to get high.

-While millions of Americans rely on OTC cough medicines containing the cough suppressant ingredient dextromethorphan (DXM) for cough relief, some teens ignore labeling instructions and intentionally take large amounts of DXM – sometimes more than 25 times the recommended dose of these medicines – to get high.
+While millions of Americans rely on OTC cough medicines containing the cough suppressant ingredient dextromethorphan (DXM) for cough relief, some teens ignore labeling instructions and intentionally take large amounts of DXM – sometimes more than 25x the recommended dosage – to get high.
 This means some teens ingest multiple packages or bottles of OTC cough medicines.

 Side effects from DXM abuse include: